 Know your users

 Before you write, understand who you're writing for.
-Get to know your users’ needs and what words will resonate.
+Getting to know your users’ needs and experiences can inform you on what words will resonate with them.

-Create user personas (or use the ones your team already has) and reference them as you work.
-If your team is in the process of gathering information about users, get involved:
+To understand your users, create user personas (or use the ones your team already has) and reference them as you work.
+If your team is in the process of gathering information about users, there are a few ways you can get involved:

 - Ask to sit in on any interviews and listen.